Stratford on Avon Railway: Alcester Railway

-The Alcester Railway was authorised on 6 August 1872 to build a line from the Stratford on Avon Railway at Bearley, to Alcester.
+The Alcester Railway was authorised by the Alcester Railway Act 1872 (35 & 36 Vict. c. clxx) on 6 August 1872 to build a line from the Stratford on Avon Railway at Bearley, to Alcester.
 It opened on 4 September 1876.
 At this time both the Stratford-on-Avon Railway and the Alcester Railway were dependencies of the Great Western Railway, and they were both worked by that company.
 The Alcester trains shuttled from Bearley to Alcester, though some ran through over the Stratford Railway to Leamington.

-On 22 July 1878 the Alcester Railway was acquired by the GWR and the SoAR jointly; the SoAR was itself absorbed by the GWR on 1 July 1883, by the Great Western Railway Act 1883 (46 & 47 Vict. c. cxciii) of 20 August 1883.
+On 22 July 1878 the Alcester Railway was acquired by the GWR and the SoAR jointly by the Great Western Railway Act 1878 (41 & 42 Vict. c. ccviii); the SoAR was itself absorbed by the GWR on 1 July 1883, by the Great Western Railway Act 1883 (46 & 47 Vict. c. cxciii) of 20 August 1883.